How to Apply for Pandemic Unemployment Assistance (PUA)

 - A list of all employers you worked for in the past 18 months, their complete addresses (including zip codes), telephone numbers and the dates you began and last worked for them.

-- Those who don't monetarily qualify for a UI claim will need proof of wages/self-employment from the most recent tax year.
+- Proof of wages/self-employment from the most recent tax year.

 - Hours of Operation: Apply for PUA online during the following times: